porres/pd-cyclone/README.md

 Currently, the original cyclone library and repository - amongst other things - is found at the <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/> .
 This original repository carries the version 0.1-Alpha56 of cyclone, present in the last release of Pd Extended [version 0.43.4 from january  2013].
 The 0.1-Alpha56 version is also available as "cyclone-v0-0extended" when searching for externals in Pd Vanilla (since version 0.47-0).

-Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, further developments and releases are found in this repository, such as cyclone version 0.1alpha57 from october 2015 (available here: <https://github.com/porres/pd-cyclone/releases/tag/0.1alpha57>) and a newer version "0.2beta1" (from december 2015) - also found when searching for externals in Pd Vanilla.
+Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, further developments and releases are found in this repository, such as cyclone version 0.1alpha57 from october 2015 (available here: <https://github.com/porres/pd-cyclone/releases/tag/0.1alpha57>) and a newer version "0.2beta" was released just before abandoning development for cyclone - also found when searching for externals in Pd Vanilla.

 -------